 The 802.11 Association Response frame shall be protected as follows:

-The input keys shall be the KEK2
+The input key shall be the KEK2

-The input plaintext shall be the contents of the Association Request frame that follow the FILS Session element
+The plaintext indicator shall be a set of information elements contained in the Association Request frame that follow the FILS Session element.
+The procedure by which AP selects this set of information elements is outside scope of the specification.
+(We assume that the indicator does not “break” conceptual objects (8.4.1a))

-The input AAD shall be:
+The first input string shall be set to the right-concatenation of the following fields:

 The AP BSSID